KseniiaSych/pet_projects/README.md

-The repository contains list of pet projects.
-The goal is to learn/train to apply data science skills. s
+This repository contains list of pet projects.
+The goal is to learn/train to apply data science skills.

 Projects are following:
 1. Titanic dataset \